 These were the 3 things we really didn’t want to compromise on and we were luckily enough to achieve them all.
 Because we’re pretty modern, we had all the traditional elements, but slightly remixed.

 After working as a wedding DJ for 5 years, I’ve been to A LOT of wine farms.
 They really are beautiful, but Mr John and I love the city bowl and wanted to do something different.
 Many of our friends have kids now, so we felt going away for a weekend would be an extra expense

 read stress, so we chose to get married in town.
 That way our guests could have a killer party and Uber home; enter the Royal Cape Yacht Club.

 Set along the N1 and railway tracks, surrounded by hundreds of boats with the Waterfront, Signal Hill and Table Mountain in the background, we couldn’t have asked for a better setting that was urban, but elegant.

-Our friends are pretty alternative people.
-They also have very diverse backgrounds, orientations and origins as a whole.
-They do not want to be preached to – and neither do we.
+Our friends are pretty alternative people with diverse backgrounds, religious believes and attitudes in general.
+Bottom line – they do not want to be preached to – and neither do we.
 But because I did want to have some kind of ceremony, I decided to look for someone who would give us a sense of occasion without isolating anyone.

-Since I work as a wedding DJ so I thought it’d be nice to have a female officiator.
-I was thrilled when I found female minister Jean Keys.
+We opted for a female officiator and was thrilled when I found female minister Jean Keys.
 KEYS?!
 A musical reference?!
-I was sold.
-Jean did a beautiful ceremony with the usual, ‘You shall obey’ old school nonsense.
-Our best man, Julian and my bestie Angela could help with the rings and ‘tying of the knot’.
-Jean absolutely NAILED it, no one was bored because it was short, sweet, sincere, funny, fun, filled with joy and love, it was awesome!
+I knew it was a sign.
+Jean did a beautiful ceremony without the usual, ‘You shall obey’ old school nonsense.
+Our best man, Julian, and maid of honour, Angela, helped with the rings and ‘tying of the knot’.
+Jean did a superb job, no one was bored because it was short and sweet while being sincere, funny, fun and filled with love and joy!

 Mr John got his suit & shirt at Woolies and sneakers at Shelflife.